Avanade/Beef/samples/My.Hr/README.md

 ﻿# My.Hr APIs

-The purpose of this sample is to demonstrate the usage of _Beef_ within the context of a fictitious Human Resources solution.
+The purpose of this sample is to demonstrate the usage of _Beef_ (and [_CoreEx_](https://github.com/Avanade/CoreEx) runtime) within the context of a fictitious Human Resources solution.
 The main intent is to show how _Beef_ can be used against a relational database (SQL Server) leveraging both direct ADO.NET (with stored procedures) and Entity Framework (EF) where applicable.

 Also, it will demonstrate how the data can be shaped differently between the database and the entity to leverage both relational and object-oriented constructs to provide a natural consuming experience from the API that accounts for the [object-relational impedence mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch#:~:text=The%20object-relational%20impedance%20mismatch%20is%20a%20set%20of,to%20database%20tables%20defined%20by%20a%20relational%20schema.).